 Department of Media Studies

 MA in Media Studies or closely related field required.
 Ph.D. or ABD in Media Studies or closely related field preferred.
 Teaching experience desired.
-Knowledge and demonstrated proficiencies in some or all of the following areas: public relations, journalism, audio and video production.
+Knowledge and demonstrated proficiencies in journalism, and public relations required.
+Proficiency in audio and video production and social media highly desired.
 Experience with Mac and PC delivery mechanisms, traditional and on-line reporting and/or broadcasting desired.
-Demonstrable skills in oral and written communication, observable dedication to undergraduate education, enthusiasm for professional engagement with students in and out of the classroom and demonstrated commitment to or experience with racially diverse populations required.
-Interest in advising student media a plus.
+Demonstrable skills in oral and written communication, observable dedication to undergraduate education, and enthusiasm for professional engagement with students in and out of the classroom are required.

 Teach 4 or 5 courses per semester according to department need and area of expertise.
-Potential to advise student media (see www.uwplatt.edu/mediastudies
+Possibility to serve as adviser to the student radio station.

 Submit letter of application; curriculum vita; undergraduate and graduate transcripts (unofficial copies acceptable); statement of teaching philosophy; separate statement describing a history of working with or demonstrated commitment to addressing issues of race, gender, sexual orientation, disability and other issues of historic marginalization; and names and contact information for three references, electronically via on-line application process.
 Final candidates will provide a teaching demonstration.

 Before you get started with the online application process, we recommend you preview the frequently asked questions (FAQs) by selecting the link below.
 External applicants can also view the FAQs after accessing the online system by clicking on the "Help" link in the upper right corner.

 A potential applicant who is NOT currently employed by the University of Wisconsin System, click here to apply:

 A current employee of the University of Wisconsin System, click here to apply: